 7. When a man’s ways please the

-Lord, He makes even his enemies be at peace with him.
+Lord, He makes even his enemies to be at peace with him.

-8. Better is little with righteousness than great profits without integrity.
+8. Better is a little with righteousness than great profits without right.

-9. The heart of man devises his way, but the
+9. The heart of man plans his way, but the

 10. A divine decision is on the king’s lips; his mouth does not betray justice.